adarbha/Tic-Tac-Toe/README.md

 The best and the easiest way to install the package is to use
 * pip install tittactoeadarbha
 The following is the expected workflow of how the pieces are assimilated
-* Create the gane object and register player1 and player2 to that game,
+* Create a game object and register player1 and player2 to that game,
   * from tictactoe_adarbha import Game
   * from tictactoe_adarbha import Player
   * p1 = Player('p1','X')